AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getCompiler()

-   Return the JIT :class:`Compiler` object currently being used.
+   Returns the JIT :class:`Compiler` object currently being used.
    This object provides various information about the current processor and system.